 There are no existing public views and vistas on the subject lands.
-However, the layout of the proposed development concept, including the proposed road alignment will result in a view terminus and vistas to and along the natural feature and wetland located at the north edge of the property.
+However, the layout of the proposed development concept, including the proposed road alignment from Summerfield Drive will result in a view terminus to a proposed townhouse block and vistas of the woodlot and natural feature along the road and behind the proposed townhouse blocks on the north edge of the proposed "Street A".
 This will be illustrated further in Part 2 of this Brief.

-VIEW TERMINUS

-The end point of a view corridor, often accentuated by landmarks
+VIEW TERMINUS The end point of a view corridor, often accentuated by landmarks

-VISTA

-Direct and continuous views along straight streets or open spaces
+VISTA Direct and continuous views along straight streets or open spaces